206 Comments

 Any argument for focusing on the interests of the people within your country at the expense of others who happen to live outwith it would seem to fall victim to the same sort of objections as philosophical egoism (which you will note that almost no-one professes to believe).

-I don’t think the fact that Americans voted the government in is a good reason to give Americans priority consideration, no more than it would be to give priority consideration to those who voted for the governing party over those who voted for the opposition, or to adults of voting age over children who could not vote.
+I don’t think the fact that Americans voted the government in is a good reason to give Americans priority consideration, no more than it would be reason to give priority consideration to those who voted for the governing party over those who voted for the opposition, or to adults of voting age over children who could not vote.

 I heard, and I'm not sure where, but it was a recent podcast, that described governance as being about setting priorities.
 In that framework, which makes a lot of sense and I agree with, there is no difference between saying everything is important and nothing is important.